 They have to be different, because DWI cases are different from regular criminal cases.

 The first big difference is that a DWI charge always involves some form of drug or alcohol testing.
 Unfortunately, a lot of the "testing" that police will try to use to convict you is worthless.

 Here's one example: breathalyzers.
 A crafty 15-year old could build one in your garage.
 These machines look like a Commodore 64 and you can fool them into returning a false positive result by eating a taco.

 Here's another example of worthless testing: Field Sobriety Tests.
 FST's were designed by law enforcement to be failed.
-The studies that were supposed to validate the Field Sobriety Tests show that they are less accurate than a coin toss.
+The studies that were supposed to validate the Field Sobriety Tests show that they surprisingly inaccurate.

 Here's what Field Sobriety Tests really show: